 Certification and CEUs Available

-All EMTs and paramedics who successfully complete the WEMS Upgrade course will receive WEMT and Anaphylaxis certification cards from Wilderness Medical Associates.
+All EMTs and paramedics who successfully complete the WEMS Upgrade course will receive WEMT and Anaphylaxis certification cards from Wilderness Medical Associates International.
 Other medical personnel who successfully complete the course will receive a wilderness EMT Audit card.
 Certification and Audits remains valid for three years.
-Many state and regional EMS offices have approved the WEMT Upgrade course for continuing education credit.
+Many state and regional EMS offices have approved the WEMS Upgrade course for continuing education credit.
 Students are responsible for obtaining prior approval and filing all appropriate paperwork with his or her local EMS office.
 This course is approved by CECBEMS for 45 Advanced Level CEHs.
-Please contact Wilderness Medical Associates for support materials.
+Please contact Wilderness Medical Associates International for support materials.

 Within three years, graduates may recertify the Wilderness portion of their certification (provided their EMT license is current) by way of the 36-hour Wilderness Advanced First Aid Course, the 36-hour Bridge Course, or the 24-hour Open Recertification Course.
 To renew their EMT license graduates must follow the procedures and requirements of the issuing state.